FAQs

 4. How do I use Spam Assassin to stop all this spam email I'm receiving? (not available on all servers)

-Control Panel Access: https://www.owhosting.com:8443
+Control Panel Access: https://www.owhosting.com/cpanel

-login: full email address @barleymillpub.com
+login: full email address @domain.com

 password: email password

-under tools area click on Mailbox icon
+under mail area click on spam assasin icon

 then click to check the box 'enable spam filter'